Frequently asked billing questions

 Can my insurance company be billed?

+Yes.
 Health Service will file insurance claims on your behalf provided we have your current insurance policy information.
-Students should carry a current medical insurance card to present to Health Service at the time of the office visit.
+Students should upload their current medical insurance card to the Health Portal.
 Information from both the front and back of your insurance card is needed to successfully submit a claim.
-Information about who the policy holder is will also be collected at that time.

-We are not able to bill your insurance plan for pre-packaged pharmacy medications and most contraceptives.
-We can provide you with a receipt for you to submit to your insurance plan or reimbursement account.
+We are not able to bill your insurance plan for pre-packaged pharmacy medications.

 What insurance does Health Service accept?

-Health Service will accept most types of insurance plans; however, we are a contracted provider with the following insurance companies: Blue Cross Blue Shield, Preferred One, Medica, MN Health Care Programs, United HealthCare and Health Partners.
+Health Service will accept most insurance plans (it is the responsibility of the student to know if we are in or out of network).
+We are a contracted provider with the following insurance companies: Blue Cross Blue Shield, Preferred One, Medica, MN Health Care Programs, United HealthCare and Health Partners.

-If you have medical insurance from out of state, you may wish to check with your insurance plan to see if they will accept claims from Gustavus Health Service.
+If you have medical insurance from out of state, you will want to check with your insurance plan to see if they will accept claims from Gustavus Health Service.

 You will need to call your insurance plan to find out specific benefits.
 Here are some questions you should ask your medical insurance carrier: